 While the symptoms of a genetic disorder are usually strongest when two copies of the gene variant are inherited (recessive), symptoms of CSID may also be present in those who have inherited only one copy of a gene variant that alters the function of the sucrase-isomaltase enzyme.

 The sucrase-isomaltase gene (SI) is a very large gene, made up of more than 100,000 base pairs of DNA.
 As a result, there are many possible variants of the gene that codes for the enzyme sucrase-isomaltase.
 Most of these SI variants are benign, which means they do not impair the enzyme’s function.
-However, in a number of studies of individuals diagnosed with CSID, researchers have identified 37 gene variants that code for the enzyme sucrase-isomaltase, the enzyme associated with CSID.1-9 Among these 37 known gene variants, four gene variants were the most common variants identified.9
+However, in a number of studies of individuals diagnosed with CSID, researchers have identified 37 gene variants that code for an impaired form of the enzyme sucrase-isomaltase, causing CSID.1-9 Among these 37 known gene variants, four gene variants were the most common variants identified.9

 As the name implies, sucrase-isomaltase is a complex enzyme containing two parts or subunits, sucrase and isomaltase.
 A genetic variant affecting either the sucrase or isomaltase region of the enzyme may affect the cell’s ability to produce the enzyme or the enzymatic activity of either sucrase or isomaltase, or both.10

 Researchers have not yet studied all the gene variants that cause CSID.
-For this reason, there may be individuals who have had CSID from birth or early childhood who do not have one of the gene variants currently known to be associated with CSID.
+For this reason, there may be individuals who have had CSID symptoms from when they first ate solid food or early childhood who do not have one of the gene variants currently known to be associated with CSID.

 The Estimated Prevalence of CSID in Various Populations

-In past clinical studies, the prevalence of a CSID diagnosis, based on results from the disaccharide assay of intestinal tissue samples, was found to be relatively high in certain demographic groups:11
+In past clinical studies, the prevalence of a CSID diagnosis, based on results from disaccharidase assays of intestinal tissue samples, was found to be relatively high in certain demographic groups:11

 - 2% to 10% in Greenland Eskimos